skaloud/DNA-metabarcoding-course/lesson4/lesson4.md

 conda --version
-conda install -c anaconda biopython conda create --name py2 python=2.7
+conda install -c anaconda biopython conda create --name py2 python=2.7 conda install biopython (use this extra command only if you have problems with running python2)
 ```

 ## Save Necessary Scripts into the "scripts" Folder